 And of course the Alberta Hall of Fame itself.

-Our family had a great time at the Alberta Sports Hall of Fame and Museum.
+Our family had a great time at the Alberta Sports Hall of Fame.
 If you are passing through Red Deer it makes a perfect stop, it’s fairly inexpensive, the kids get a chance to be physical but it won’t add a long time onto your trip.